-With over 20 years of experience in grantmaking and philanthropy, Priscilla has facilitated community investments in human services, civic engagement, the arts, consumer protection, the digital divide, health care, and youth.
-Prior to joining The James B. McClatchy Foundation, Priscilla served in various leadership positions with Sacramento Region Community Foundation, where she was responsible for grantmaking, community engagement, and program initiatives.
-For example, she addressed digital divide issues across California through her work with the ZeroDivide foundation.
-Priscilla worked with the California Telehealth and Telemedicine Center to create greater access to health care in underserved communities through technology.
-When Omni Healthcare (a Sutter Health HMO) needed help with its roll-out of Geographic Managed Care for Medi-Cal and medically underserved populations, Priscilla was there to help them become successful.
-For the March of Dimes, Priscilla made grants in maternal and child health grantmaking and community development.
+With over 20 years of experience in grantmaking and philanthropy, Priscilla has curated community investments in human services, civic engagement, community development, the arts, consumer protection, the digital divide, education, health care, and youth.
+Prior to joining The James B. McClatchy Foundation, Priscilla served in various leadership positions with Sacramento Region Community Foundation, where she was responsible for grantmaking, community engagement, and program initiatives in educational attainment for marginalized youth, the creative sector, food economy, and philanthropy, spearheading the development of region’s largest 24-hour giving day, the Big Day of Giving.
+Throughout her career, she has addressed digital divide issues across California, created greater access to health care in underserved communities through technology, helped roll-out inaugural efforts for Geographic Managed Care for Medi-Cal and medically underserved populations, and provided regional maternal and child health grantmaking and community development.